eslint/eslint/docs/rules/object-curly-newline.md

-# enforce consistent line breaks inside braces (object-curly-newline)
+# enforce consistent line breaks after opening and before closing braces (object-curly-newline)

 A number of style guides require or disallow line breaks inside of object braces and other tokens.

 ## Rule Details

-This rule enforces consistent line breaks inside braces of object literals or destructuring assignments.
+This rule enforces consistent line breaks after opening and before closing braces of object literals or destructuring assignments.

 ## Options